hildogjr/KiCost/docs/usage.rst

       1:$1.50; 10:$1.00; 25:$0.90; 100:$0.75

    (You can put spaces and currency symbols in the field value.
-KiCost will strip everything except digits, decimal points, semicolons, and colons.)
+KiCost will strip everything except digits, decimal points, semicolons, and colons.
+   Others currency are acepted by use of the standardize ISO 4217 alpha3 format, e.g. ``USD1.50``, ``EUR1.00``)

 You can also enter a link to documentation for the part using a field named ``kicost:link``.
 The value of this field will be a web address like::